 Trump's Conflicts Could Undercut Global Efforts To Fight Corruption, Critics Say

-Reform groups in Mexico have been trying for years to persuade politicians to regularly disclose their assets and incomes, pointing to their northern neighbor as an example of a place where financial disclosure is the norm in government.
+Reform groups in Mexico have been trying for years to persuade politicians to regularly disclose their assets and income, pointing to their northern neighbor as an example of a place where financial disclosure is the norm in government.

 Then came President Trump, who has steadfastly refused to release his tax returns.